caseif/libarp/doc/SPEC.md

 ARP packages may be split into multiple files (parts) if desired.
 However, this must be explicitly declared in the header.
 A package may have up to 999 parts.
 The first part has index 1.

-Each part file must be named as follows: `<package name>.part###.arp`.
+Each part file must be named as follows, where `#` represents a digit of the part index: `<package name>.part###.arp`.
 For example, part 2 of package foo will be named `foo.part002.arp`.
-This naming convention is not required for the first part.
+This naming convention is not required for the first part, which in this case may be named simply `foo.arp`.

 Each part must begin with a 16-byte [Part Header](#part-header) (described below).
 The body section corresponding to the part immediately follows this header.